Jawbone (film): Plot

 Jimmy (Johnny Harris) is an alcoholic at a difficult time in life, single and about to be homeless.
 However, he has the ability to fight and utilises his skill to engage in a dangerous but well-paid illegal bout that offers him a chance to get back on his feet.

 Production

 Principal photography began on 29 February 2016, with filming locations including Birmingham and Stoke-on-Trent.

 Release

 The film was released on 12 May 2017 by Vertigo Films.

-Critical response
+Reception

 On Rotten Tomatoes, the film has an approval rating of 96% based on 27 reviews, with an average rating of 7.23/10.

 Wendy Ide of The Observer gave it 4 out of 5 and wrote: "The familiar boxing movie trajectory doesn't lessen the forceful punch of this underdog story."